skempisty/sailing-rentals/README.md

 A lot of deployment tools are included on Heroku such as
 - **Deploy** (https://dashboard.heroku.com/apps/nps-yacht-club/deploy/github).
 Can
   also be set to automatically deploy when master branch is updated.
+- **Restart Server** Look for `Restart all dynos` under the `More` dropdown next to `Open app`.
+Sometimes you want to just restart the server instead of deploying master all over again.
 - **Environment (env) Variables** (https://dashboard.heroku.com/apps/nps-yacht-club/settings).
   This is found under `Config Vars`.
 These are populated in the code the same way `env` vars show up.
 Such as `process.env.VAR_NAME`.